kyma-project/kyma/docs/05-technical-reference/ac-01-application-gateway-details.md

 title: Application Gateway details
 ---

-Application Gateway is an intermediary component between a Function or a service and an external API.
+Application Gateway is an intermediary component between a Function or a microservice and an external API.

 ## Application Gateway URL